 There's nothing quite like a fall camping trip.
-The combination of the crisp air, vibrant fall colors, and lack of crowds (which is more important this year than ever) can make fall one of the best seasons for travel.
-For those who have an RV to hit the open road, even better.
-No need to worry about the pitfalls of hotel accommodations amid COVID-19.
+The combination of the crisp air, vibrant fall colors, and lack of crowds can make fall one of the best seasons for travel.
 To help you plan a memorable weekend RV getaway this fall, we've rounded up some of the most picturesque locations around the country.
 From Georgia to California, here's a look at some of the noteworthy options for sightseeing and leaf peeping.

 Named after the 729-foot waterfall that's one of the park's top attractions, Amicalola Falls State Park offers plenty to do for a fall weekend getaway.
 There's a variety of hiking and walking trails throughout the park that allow visitors to take in the foliage of the season.
 For those seeking something more active than leaf peeping, there's ziplining, trout fishing, and GPS scavenger hunts.
 RV visitors will find 24 wooded campsites at the park that include power, water, picnic tables, and fire rings.

 An area that's particularly stunning in the fall when thanks to the golden aspen trees, Rocky Mountain National Park is another unforgettable choice for an RV escape.
 Driving through the 415-square mile park is an iconic fall trip.
 The temperate fall weather is also particularly ideal for outdoor activities such as hiking and mountain biking.
-Take note however, visiting amid COVID-19 requires a reservation.
-River Run RV Resort in Granby is just two hours from Denver and minutes from the western entrance of Rocky Mountain National Park.
-The upscale RV resort, which opened in 2019, offers hook-ups and pull-through campsites, as well as two on-site restaurants and a general store.
+Sun Outdoors Rocky Mountains in Granby is just two hours from Denver and minutes from the western entrance of Rocky Mountain National Park.
+The upscale RV resort offers hook-ups and pull-through campsites, as well as two on-site restaurants and a general store.

 An easy drive from such metropolitan areas as New York City, Pittsburgh, and Cleveland, picturesque Niagara County in western New York is a prime place to enjoy fall foliage.
 Highlights include Niagara Falls State Park, where you'll want to be sure and check out the Crow's Nest, which allows visitors to ascend from the base of Niagara Gorge via a series of stairs along the vertical edge of the falls.
 Next, take in the 15-mile Niagara Scenic Parkway for a more traditional fall foliage experience.
 If hiking is your favorite way to experience the season, don't miss the trails at Devil's Hole State Park.
 RV camping can be found at Niagara Shores Campground, a 35-acre facility located on the shores of Lake Ontario.